Challenging labels. Championing people.

 Find genuine stories

-We invited colleagues to appear in the video, using all the employee channels available.
+We invited colleagues to step forward and share their stories, using all the employee channels available.
 Twenty amazing volunteers welcomed the chance to change perceptions and shift behaviours, and worked with us to create a script based on their insights and experience.

 02